Thacianetads/Thacianetads/README.md

 -  Technology student in Systems Analysis and Development at IFPR
 -  Currently working on personal projects
--  Learning: Python, React, and frameworks
+-  Learning: Python, Django, API
 -  I enjoy solving problems with code and learning new things every day.

 ---